krb5/krb5/doc/plugindev/kdcpreauth.rst

 to get additional information about the current request, including the maximum allowable clock skew, the client's long-term keys, the DER-encoded request body, the FAST armor key, string attributes on the client's database entry, and the client's database entry itself.
+The **verify** method can assert one or more authentication indicators to be included in the issued ticket using the ``add_auth_indicator`` callback (new in release 1.14).

 The **edata** and **verify** methods can be implemented asynchronously.
 Because of this, they do not return values directly